The Story of Basecamp, the Outdoor Industry’s Largest Jobs Board

 After college, Carr got an internship at Food & Wine in New York City before landing her editorial job at Travel & Leisure.
 People were a little surprised when Carr took the Outside internship, but she was confident it was the right choice.

 “It was something that really resonated with me and I felt a drive to go.
-Six months turned into six years at Outside,” she says.
+Six months turned into six years at Outside,” she said.

 Carr was eventually hired on full-time and covered everything from gear to travel.
 After six years, she grew restless.
 She didn’t see a path towards moving up in the organization and set off to try new things.
 She traveled extensively as a freelancer, worked as a travel editor at Microsoft, represented brands like Coleman and Superfeet at Hayter Communications and worked for Nike in its startup lab on a project for an underserved community of women.